‘Outlander’ Star Sam Heughan And Mackenzie Mauzy Real Love Or Publicity Stunt?

 Fans have rooted for Heughan to get with his Outlander co-star Caitriona Balfe ever since Season 1.
 With the actor involved with another woman, the chances of him hooking up with Balfe in real life seem smaller than ever.
 Will this turn some fans away from the show?

 While it’s yet to be seen if Heughan and Mauzy last, they appeared more than happy at the party.
-The couple attended Weinstein and Piaget’s part after the Oscars and caused quite the reaction from fans on social media.
-Heughan has been linked to Mauzy for a while, but this marked their first public appearance as an official couple.
+The couple attended Weinstein and Piaget’s part after the Oscars and cause quite the reaction from fans on social media.
+Heughan has been linked to Mauzy for a while but this marked their first public appearance as an official couple.

 …and then the weekend began!
 Thank you @piaget for a lovely evening. ????????✨